How to Choose a 3PL WMS in 2026: 10 Things to Check Before You Buy

 • Client-specific rate cards for storage, handling, and value-added services

-• Storage billing by pallet, bin, cubic foot, or item
+• Storage billing by pallet, bin, cubic foot, or unit

-• Automated invoice generation tied directly to activity logs
+• Automated invoice generation linked to activity logs

 Client Portal